• Home

 27. You Accept What You Can’t Control

-Still working on it… but I get it.
+Still working on it, but I understand.

 28. Your Home Feels More Intentional